Contact the GG Archives

 Titanic Victim Isidor Straus

 Titanic Victim Isidor Straus was born in Rhinish, Bavaria in 1845.
 He came to this country with his family when he was seven years old, and in his sixteenth year volunteered for the Confederate Army.
 Straus was rejected because of his youth and went to England, where he remained until the end of the war.
 After Mr. Straus return to America, he engaged in commerce and became one of the most distinguished of American merchants.
-Harper's Weekly (20 April 1912) p.
-31. GGA Image ID # 109bd20040
+Harper's Weekly, 20 April 1912.
+GGA Image ID # 109bd20040

 Isidor Straus, the eldest son of Lazarus Straus, was born in Rhenish Bavaria on February 6, 1845.
-At the age of sixteen, he enlisted in a company of Confederate volunteers and was chosen a lieutenant, but the Confederate Government refused to accept him on account of his age.
+At sixteen, he enlisted in a company of Confederate volunteers.
+He was chosen as a lieutenant, but the Confederate Government refused to accept him because of his age.

-His first employment was a clerkship in a paper mill in Columbus, but he soon afterward entered his father's store as a clerk.
-Two years later he went to Europe as secretary for John E. Ward, of Savannah, whom the Confederacy had dispatched abroad to purchase supplies for the army.
+His first employment was a clerkship in a paper mill in Columbus, but he soon entered his father's store as a clerk.
+Two years later, he went to Europe as secretary for John E. Ward of Savannah, whom the Confederacy had dispatched abroad to purchase supplies for the army.

 In 1864, Mr. Straus, for a while, was a clerk in the office of a ship-owner in Liverpool.
 In 1865, he joined his father in New York City to engage in the crockery business of L. Straus & Son.

-In 1874, this firm enlarged its operations by taking charge of a glassware and china department which R. H. Macy & Co. had opened in their 14th Street store.
-This venture met with success, and resulted, in 1888, in Mr. Straus and his brother Nathan becoming members of R. H. Macy & Co. of New York, with Charles B. Webster as the senior partner.
+In 1874, this firm enlarged its operations by taking charge of a glassware and china department, which R. H. Macy & Co. had opened in their 14th Street store.
+This successful venture resulted 1888 in Mr. Straus and his brother Nathan becoming members of R. H. Macy & Co. of New York, with Charles B. Webster as the senior partner.
 Under the new management, the various departments of the 14th Street store were multiplied.

-The Last Days of Mr. and Mrs Straus by Archibald Gracie
+The Last Days of Mr. and Mrs. Straus

 During this day, I saw much of Mr. and Mrs. Isidor Straus.
 In fact, from the very beginning to the end of our trip on the Titanic, we had been together several times each day.

-At the time of this, Mr. Straus was telling me that it seemed only a few years back that he had taken passage on this same ship, the New York, on her maiden trip and when she was spoken of as the “last word in shipbuilding.”
+At the time of this, Mr. Straus told me that it seemed only a few years back that he had taken passage on this same ship, the New York, on her maiden trip and when she was spoken of as the "last word in shipbuilding."

-He then called the attention of his wife and myself to the progress that had since been made, by comparison of the two ships then lying side by side.
+He then called the attention of his wife and myself to the progress that had since been made by comparison of the two ships lying side by side.

 During our daily talks after that, he related much of particular interest concerning incidents in his remarkable career, beginning with his early manhood in Georgia when, with the Confederate Government Commissioners, as an agent for the purchase of supplies, he ran the blockade of Europe.

-On this Sunday, I recall how Mr. and Mrs. Straus were particularly happy about noon time in anticipation of communicating by wireless telegraphy with their son and his wife on their way to Europe on board the passing ship Amerika.
+On this Sunday, I recall how Mr. and Mrs. Straus were pleased about noon in anticipation of communicating by wireless telegraphy with their son and his wife on their way to Europe on board the passing ship Amerika.

-Sometime before six o’clock, full of contentment, they told me of the message of greeting received in reply.
-This last good-bye to their loved ones must have been a consoling thought when the end came a few hours after that.
+Sometime before six o'clock, full of contentment, they told me of the message of greeting received in reply.
+This last goodbye to their loved ones must have been a consoling thought when the end came a few hours later.

-From my own conclusions and those of others, it appears that about forty-five minutes had now elapsed since the collision when Captain Smith’s orders were transmitted to the crew to lower the lifeboats, loaded with women and children first.
+From my conclusions and those of others, about forty-five minutes they had elapsed since the collision when Captain Smith's orders were transmitted to the crew to lower the lifeboats, loaded with women and children first.

-The self-abnegation of Mr. and Mrs. Isidor Straus here shone forth heroically when she promptly and emphatically exclaimed: “No!
-I will not be separated from my husband; as we have lived, so will we die together;” and when he, too, declined the assistance proffered on my earnest solicitation that, because of his age and helplessness, an exception should be made and he be allowed to accompany his wife in the boat.
+The self-abnegation of Mr. and Mrs. Isidor Straus here shone forth heroically when she promptly and emphatically exclaimed: "No!
+I will not be separated from my husband; as we have lived, so will we die together," and when he, too, declined the assistance proffered on my earnest solicitation that, because of his age and helplessness, an exception should be made.
+He is allowed to accompany his wife in the boat.

-“No!” he said, “I do not wish any distinction in my favor, which is not granted to others.”
-As near as I can recall them, these were the words which they addressed to me.
+"No!" he said, "I do not wish any distinction in my favor, which is not granted to others."
+As near as I can recall them, they addressed these words to me.

 Isidor and Ida Straus

-Who that hereafter writes of Isidor Straus can fail to write of Ida Straus?
+Who hereafter writes of Isidor Straus can fail to report of Ida Straus?
 Linked in a loyal life together, they were joined forever in noble death.

-The death of Jack Phillips on the “Titanic,” April 15, 1912, is, of course, familiar.
-Phillips remained at his post to the last, and it was largely due to his coolness and skill that so many were saved.
-On the night of the disaster, Phillips was tired out after a long vigil in the wireless room.
+The death of Jack Phillips on the "Titanic," 15 April 1912, is, of course, familiar.
+Phillips remained at his post to the last, primarily due to his coolness and skill, so many were saved.
+Phillips was tired after a long vigil in the wireless room on the night of the disaster.

-The machinery had broken down in part during the previous day, and Phillips had worked uninterruptedly for seven hours to repair it.
-Had Phillips neglected the work or had his skill been unequal to making the repairs the fate of the “Titanic" might have been one of the mysteries of the sea.
+The machinery had broken down partly during the previous day, and Phillips had worked uninterruptedly for seven hours to repair it.
+Had Phillips neglected the work or had his skill been unequal to making the repairs, the fate of the "Titanic" might have been one of the sea's mysteries.

 Early in the evening, the steamer hit an iceberg, and the captain requested Phillips to send out the distress signals.
 Several steamers were picked up, and Phillips continued calling. —The “Titanic’s” signals grew fainter and fainter as the ship sank deeper into the water.

 The captain ordered Phillips and Harold Bride, his assistant, to abandon the ship, but Phillips stuck to his post, calling for help.
-When he finally left his instruments the last of the lifeboats had gone.
+When he finally left his instruments, the last lifeboats had gone.

-When the “Titanic” made her final plunge, Phillips was rescued from the icy waters by one of the crowded liferafts, but he died from exposure before help arrived.
+When the "Titanic" made her final plunge, Phillips was rescued from the icy waters by one of the crowded liferafts.
+Still, he died from exposure before help arrived.

 Archibald Willingham Butt - Titanic Victim